-The simulation of multi-vehicle scenarios like rendezvous and docking poses an extraordinary challenge for the simulation tools in use.
-Due to the short distances between the vehicles even minor propagation errors could become critical.
-Interaction between the vehicles is not negligible, e.g. a vehicle can be shielded by the other vehicle from the braking residual atmosphere or solar radiation.
+The simulation of rendezvous scenarios poses a extraordinary challenge for the simulation tools in use.
+Due to the short distances between the vehicles even minor propagation errors could become critical and there is also an interaction between the vehicles, e.g. a vehicle can be shielded by the other vehicle from the braking residual atmosphere or solar radiation.
 Such shielding effects obviously might also become relevant in the communication with ground stations or relay satellites.

-A further reason why rendezvous scenarios are demanding is the multitude of (relative) navigation sensors in use that have to be simulated.
-Furthermore the motion of robotic arms induces counteraction of the satellites body which affects the AOCS system.
+A further reason why rendezvous scenarios are demanding is the multitude of (relative) navigation sensors in use and that have to be simulated.